BuildForSDGCohort2/Team-038-Frontend/README.md

-Write good commit messages, this is very important, so people reviewing can know what your fix, feature e.t.c. is doing Your PR should carry good story.
-Dont forget to add it to your trello story if you are going to make changes to an existing code, state why you are doing so in the commit messages
+Write good commit messages, this is very important, so people reviewing can know what your fix, feature e.t.c. is doing Your PR should carry good story. if you are going to make changes to an existing code, state why you are doing so in the commit messages

 it is not just about the code, user workflow matters too!!